-Potential causes of use impairment for freshwater lakes are summarized in Table C-39.
-Potential sources of use impairment in freshwater lakes are summarized in Table C-40.
-Trophic status of freshwater lakes is summarized in Table C-41.
+Potential causes of use impairment in freshwater lakes are summarized in Table C-38.
+Potential sources of use impairment in freshwater lakes are summarized in Table C-39.
+Trophic status of freshwater lakes is summarized in Table C-40.
 Use assessment information for individual lakes is available in Appendix B-3